nlasheras/aoc-2022/README.md

 ### Day 16 :warning:

 Company christmas party today!
 Didn't have much time to work on this.
 My initial approach didn't work for input so I started to micro-optimize with no avail.
 After the party and a good night sleep I found that I had made a couple of wrong assumptions (AA is not always at the first element).
 Also the biggest optimization is that you can prune off the DFS around depth 8 in the real input because you won't have time to reach anything else.
 Still want to clean it and figure out why my input doesn't work in the input.

+### Day 17

+I was traveling today, so I couldn't invest much time on this.
+I squeezed some time here and there to start implementing it but finished it during the 18th.
+My initial implementation was a bit complicated to debug the issues since I chose the pivot on the center of the shape instead of the bottom right.
+I started maybe too long debugging bounding box issues while in the end just culling for distance was good enough.
+The trick of part 2 was pretty interesting to figure out, really enjoyed this one.

+### Day 18

+This one was a very welcome easier one.
+When reading the puzzle I was expecting to have to figure out some smart spatial organization to query the cubes efficiently.
+But when looking at the input, with just a bit more than 2800 cubes it was enough to use a `BTreeSet`.